Canon 1D vs 1300D

-The Canon EOS-1D and the Canon EOS 1300D (labelled Canon T6 in some countries) are two digital cameras that were announced, respectively, in September 2001 and March 2016.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D) and an APS-C sensor.
-The 1D has a resolution of 4.1 megapixel, whereas the 1300D provides 17.9 MP.
+The Canon EOS-1D and the Canon EOS 1300D (labelled Canon T6 in some countries) are two digital cameras that were revealed to the public, respectively, in September 2001 and March 2016.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D) and an APS-C (1300D) sensor.
+The 1D has a resolution of 4.1 megapixels, whereas the 1300D provides 17.9 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The side-by-side display below illustrates the physical size and weight of the Canon 1D and the Canon 1300D are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1D – represents 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Canon 1D and the Canon 1300D.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1300D is considerably smaller (47 percent) than the Canon 1D.
 Moreover, the 1300D is substantially lighter (69 percent) than the 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the 1300D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1D) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (1300D).
 You can compare the optics available in the Canon EF Lens Catalog.